About

 Ayako completed her student teaching in the fall of 2022.
 She worked in the general music elementary classroom, where she taught musical concepts ranging from rhythm, notation, singing, handheld percussion instruments, folk dances, Orff instruments, and ukulele.
 Ayako holds a Georgia Teaching Certificate for PK-12 music from the Georgia Professional Standards Commission.

-Ayako currently works as the Cello Instructor at Oxford College of Emory University.
-She works with first and second year non-music major cellists to continue developing technical and musical skills.
+Ayako has worked as the Cello Instructor at Oxford College of Emory University.
+She worked with first and second year non-music major cellists to continue developing technical and musical skills.
 Ayako also runs her own private studio, teaching cello and violin lessons in-person and online.

 Ayako’s teaching philosophy is based in the belief that all people, regardless of age, background, etc., need and deserve to study music.
 All students are experienced consumers of music before stepping into the classroom or a lesson, and these musical experiences should be considered and celebrated in the music curriculum.
 Students can analyze these familiar experiences and take away new knowledge or skills, but students also need additional, different, and supplemental experiences with music in the classroom.
 This can occur through studying musics of the community and of the world, creating their own musical works, and forming musical collaborations through community connections.